Bootstrap-GS: Self-Supervised Augmentation for High-Fidelity Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this study, we introduce the \textbf{bootstrapping} technique, which employs a diffusion model to fill in the missing parts of the training dataset scenario.
-The essence of our technique is its precise targeting and effective solutions to address the issue of missing information in reconstruction efforts.
-As a plug-and-play method, we demonstrate that after implementing bootstrapping, the original 3D-GS can achieve state-of-the-art (SOTA) results, even when compared with its more recent counterparts.
-Additionally, our technique not only enhances the metrics but also refines the artifacts in 3D-GS that are not detectable through metrics alone.
-Moreover, our technology tackles a wide range of issues related to deficient sampling in 3D reconstruction, extending beyond just 3D-GS applications.
-Therefore, our approach holds substantial potential for broader applications.
+In this paper, we proposed a novel bootstrapping pipeline, which employs a diffusion model to compensate for the missing parts of the training scenario.
+The essence of our technique is its precise targeting and effective solutions to address the issue of training sampling deficiency in 3D reconstruction efforts.
+As a plug-and-play method, we demonstrated that with the integration of our pipeline, a variety of baselines achieve significant improvements in metrics.
+Additionally, our technique also refines the artifacts that are far divergent from training views, which are undetectable under normal views.